Welcome to Pooh Corner: Songs

 The songs were written by the Academy Award-winning songwriting duo of Richard M. Sherman and Robert B. Sherman.
-The Sherman Brothers also wrote the majority of the well known Winnie the Pooh songs, including "The Wonderful Thing about Tiggers" and "Heffalumps and Woozles" from the 1960s, and in 2000 wrote the score to The Tigger Movie.
+The Sherman Brothers also wrote the majority of the well-known songs from Disney's Winnie the Pooh series, including "The Wonderful Thing about Tiggers" and "Heffalumps and Woozles" from the original 1960s shorts, and, in 2000, wrote the score to The Tigger Movie.